alephpi/Texo/TechnoSelection/notes.md

 GOT > PPFormulaNet-L ~ UniMERNet-B > UniMERNet-S ~ PPFormulaNet-S ~ TexTeller3 > UniMERNet-T > MixTeX
 Especially, when CMD paper demonstrates the mismatch between the BLEU score and the MER performance, it convinces me that the actual difference between large model and its small variety would be even marginal.

-First of all, apparently by looking at the table, we may immediately find out that, except for GOT where general OCR ability is emphasized, the other models hold a far bigger vocabulary than necessary for MER - even 15K is way much than need, e.g. for im2LaTeX(Deng) model, the vocab size is only ~500, this means we can greatly reduce the model size by removing a huge amount of unnecessary tokens from vocabulary.
+First of all, apparently by looking at the table, we may immediately find out that, except for GOT where general OCR ability is emphasized, the other models hold a far bigger vocabulary than necessary for MER - even 15K is way much than need, e.g. for im2LaTeX(Deng) model, the vocab size is only ~500, this means we can greatly reduce the model size by removing a huge amount of unnecessary tokens from the vocabulary.
 (In fact the reason why these models use such a large vocabulary is because that they often inherit it from a large pretrained model).

 The second possibility to reduce the model size is by reducing the hidden dimension of the model, e.g. from UniMERNet B to T, the model size is greatly reduced, without hurting too much the performance.